Stability-Constrained AC Optimal Power Flow--A Gaussian Process-Based Approach: Experiments

 \subsection{Stability under Varying Load Conditions}

-This section demonstrates the benefit of solving the GP-SC-ACOPF---in lieu of a conventional steady‐state ACOPF with no stability constraints---for providing a higher percentage of dynamically stable operating points across a wide range of load conditions.
+This section demonstrates the benefit of solving the GP-SC-ACOPF, in lieu of a conventional steady-state ACOPF without stability constraints, to achieve a higher percentage of dynamically stable operating points across a wide range of load conditions.
 We conduct experiments on three standard IEEE test cases (39-, 57-, and 118-bus systems), each featuring different numbers of generators and distinct inertia/damping parameters.
 For each system, individual bus loads are independently varied between 50\% and 150\% of their nominal values.
-Any randomized load profile that renders ACOPF infeasible is discarded and regenerated until feasibility is achieved.
-For this study the value of $\varepsilon$ is set to $0.95$.
+Any randomized load profile for which the ACOPF solver terminates with any status other than local optimal is discarded, and another load profile is regenerated until feasibility is achieved.
+For this study, the value of $\varepsilon$ is set to $0.05$.

-For each test case, we collect $1000$ feasible load realizations.
+For each test case, we collect $1000$ load realizations.
 For each realization, we solve both the standard ACOPF and the GP-SC-ACOPF.
 We then evaluate dynamic stability by numerically integrating the generator dynamics in~\eqref{eq:generator_dynamics} with SciPy's ODE solver.
 If all rotor-angle trajectories remain bounded (i.e., do not diverge), the dispatch is labeled \emph{stable}; otherwise, it is labeled \emph{unstable}.
 Tables~\ref{tab:IEEE39_succed_fail}--\ref{tab:IEEE118_succed_fail} summarize the joint outcomes.

 In the 39-bus case (Table \ref{tab:IEEE39_succed_fail}), the steady-state ACOPF yields a stable operating point in only $45.1\%$ of scenarios (sum of its ``stable-unstable'' and ``stable-stable'' rows), whereas the GP-SC-ACOPF achieves stability in $83.4\%$ of cases (sum of ``unstable-stable'' and ``stable-stable'' rows).
 Notably, $42.9\%$ of cases that would diverge under ACOPF become stable under GP-SC-ACOPF, while only $4.6\%$ of ACOPF‐stable points lose stability when using the GP‐constrained formulation.